jpvneves/General-Hardening/operating-systems/linux/ubuntu/ubuntu-desktop-24.04.3.md

 ## 5. Secure User Accounts
 One of the largest attack surfaces of your system is the user accounts.\
-If an attacker was able to get inside your user account they would be able to do anything that user can do as well as access all the user's files and use even root via sudo.\
+If an attacker were able to access your user account, they would be able to do anything that user can do, including accessing all of the user’s files and even using root privileges via sudo.\
 In order to secure your user accounts you need:
 - Strong authentication
 - Minimal user accounts